 This sophisticated digital piano from Yamaha was designed to help you learn as well as create amazing music.
 It has a data capacity of 100 kb per song, which is about 11,000 notes, and it can record two tracks at a time—enough for you to record and mix.

-It features 88 weighted keys with touch sensitivity, including hard, medium, soft and fixed.
+It features 88 weighted action keys with touch sensitivity, including hard, medium, soft and fixed.

 Using a piano stand isn’t always practical; however, this piano is designed with Table EQ—this ensures you receive optimal acoustics regardless of whether you play on a hard, flat surface or table.